CostaBru/knapsack/README.md

 Once we can verify that set can be partitioned to any number of sets equal sum in max time of O (C * (N ** 3)) where C in number of sets.

-We can use the same solution for solving 3 PARTITION problem as well.
-Which is known as strongly NP complete [8].
-For that case we can use 3D Knapsack with volume constrain equals to 3.
-That solver input has weight, volume, and value, where weight is equal to value, and volume is always 1.

 # Results validation

 1D and 2D integer knapsack algorithms were tested on hardinstances_pisinger test dataset and gave accurate results that were equal to expected ones [4].